Mathew Perry sitting on a couch

 As Perry told People magazine, “I wasn’t ready to hear it.
 You can’t tell anyone to get sober.
 It has to come from you.”

-Matthew Perry’s “Moment of Clarity”
+What Was Matthew Perry's "Moment of Clarity"?

 While Perry said that he would never drink on set, the effects of his addiction still showed.
 He described being extremely hungover, drunk, or high and admitted that he didn’t remember a lot of the filming of Friends — specifically seasons three through six.